rogue0137/wwcsf-algos/code-examples/dynamic-programming/dynamic_programming.md

 I like his definition.
 Let's use it.

 In DP, there are three types of patterns you can use to `cache` your value(s):
-1. update a specific value again and again, this will have your answer
+- TYPE ONE: update a specific value again and again, this will have your answer
-2. create an array, update the array, and use the last value as the answer
+- TYPE TWO: create an array, update the array, and use the last value as the answer
-3. create a matrix (arrays within an array), populate the arrays, use the last square to return the answer
+- TYPE THREE: create a matrix (arrays within an array), populate the arrays, use the last square to return the answer

 I recommend making sure you can do type 1 problems before you try 2.
 Understand 2 before you move on to 3.

-### Figure out the equation
+### Figure Out The Equation

 This is the hardest part.
 There will be some kind of math involved.
 Often times max/min is involved.